 Typography is simple, elegant and contemporary – stripping away any superfluous decorative aspects suggests a straight-forward and honest brand ethos – with a product that may contain priceless works of art, that’s an essential message to communicate.

 The second ‘O’ of the logotype is highlighted to draw attention to the main product descriptor.
-It also provides a mnemonic factor that will aid recall with the target audience.
+It also provides a mnemonic factor that will aid recall with the target audience and suggests the ‘green’ benefit of this environmentally aware solution (it’s reusable and fully recyclable).
 The black square (box) device further reinforces the memorability of the brand because it has visual impact and is easy to remember.

 Product Photography: Will Amlot